 Dealing With Abnormal Stress

-Stress is a part of life, and to some degree, it is a healthy thing to experience in moderation.
+Stress is a part of life, and it is healthy to some degree when experienced in moderation.

-Everyone goes through bad as well as good moments in life.
-Everyone has positive and negatives experiences, yet for those with an addiction, those negative moments are amplified.
+Everyone goes through both bad and good moments in life.
+Everyone has positive and negative experiences, yet for those with an addiction, those negative moments are amplified.

 More often than not, an individual gets into drugs and alcohol to escape those negative feelings and emotions.
 However, as that individual falls into the throes of addiction, avoiding negativity is nearly impossible.